globalsmile/Twitter-Sentiment-Analysis/README.md

 Data visualization for the dataset was done in 3 folds using Microsoft Power BI Desktop:

-- The `Content Analysis`: Shows the tools by mention, word cloud, Top active users, etc.
+- The `Content Analysis`: Shows the tools by mention, word cloud, top active users, etc.
--  The `Summary`: Shows the total number of tweets, total number of users, Tweet by day of the week, etc.
+-  The `Summary`: Shows the total number of tweets, total number of users, tweet by day of the week, etc.
 -  The `Dashboard`: Shows visualization from `Content Analysis` and `Summary` to provide answer to the [Problem Statement](https://github.com/globalsmile/Twitter-Sentiment-Analysis#Problem-Statement).